Inside Canada’s First-Ever Flat Earth Conference

 “I’m a little starstruck,” he says.
 “I’ve seen a lot of people I know from YouTube here.”

 He quickly jets off into the hall to get some facetime with his faves—something you don't expect from a grizzled man in dusty biker gear.
-I follow my new friend into the hall and notice it’s full—far fuller than one would expect for a flat Earth convention in central Alberta.
+I follow my new friend into the hall and notice it’s full—far more packed than one would expect for a flat Earth convention in central Alberta.
 There are about 200 people sitting at round tables.
 Most of them are white and middle-aged, but there are a few exceptions.
 Above us are massive chandeliers.
 The one above my table won’t stop flickering.

 "I came out from Calgary,” a man named James tells me.
 “I've been looking into this for about a year.
 It's kind of a lonely road.
 You're reading blogs, you're watching videos.
 There's nobody to talk to.
 Most flat earthers are closet flat earthers because there is a lot of ridicule and condescension."